If you are wondering how to check whether a piece of software installed on your computer is 32-bit or 64-bit, this post will help.

 Tips: If this is your first time to open Task Manager, you need to click More details to display its full interface.

-Step 2: Select Details tab.
-Then right click on any one column header and then click Select columns.
+Step 2: Select the Details tab.
+Then right-click on any one column header and then click Select columns.

 Step 3: Scroll down to find and check Platform.
 Then click OK.
 This will make the Platform column appear in the Task Manager.